ncsa/Swift-T-Variant-Calling/README.md

 Solution: there is a variable that the program requires in the runfile that is not present.
 In this example it is the variable called "EXIT_ON_ERROR"

+- In the Swift/T log: you see something like " Swift: Assertion failed!: FAILURE: ..."

+This means that one of the samples in the workflow failed at some stage, and the EXIT_ON_ERROR option was set to abort upon finding any failure.
+While the swift/t log itself will show information about what caused the error, that information will also be written to the Failures.log

 - I'm not sure how to run on a cluster  that uses torque as a resource manager?
 Clusters are typically configured to kill head node jobs that run longer than a few minutes, to prevent users from hogging the head node.
 Therefore, you may qsub the initial job, the swift-t command with its set variables, and it will qsub everybody else from its compute node.